drpicox/david-rodenas.com/_notes/jquery.md

 it is like the web page itself is a database.
-The key point of jQuery are its ability to use the same CSS selectors to find elements, the posibility to chain calls, and bulk operations over sets of results.
+The key point of jQuery are its ability to use the same CSS selectors to find elements, the possibility to chain calls, and bulk operations over sets of results.

-Nowadays it is the framework wich has more libraries and utilities.
+Nowadays it is the framework which has more libraries and utilities.
 In the other hand,
 new frameworks like AngularJS